yuliwu/yuliwu.github.io/index.md

 B.Sc. in Electrical Engineering, Information Technology and Computer Engineering

-with Specialization of Computer Engineering  *(Completed within 6 Semesters)*
+with Specialization of Computer Engineering

 ## Work Experiences